winsiderss/systeminformer/README.txt

 Certain features such as modifying process protection are disabled in the released driver binary due to legal reasons.
 You can enable them by building KProcessHacker with the "dirty" configuration.

+Note that by default, KProcessHacker only allows connections from processes with SeDebugPrivilege.
+To allow Process Hacker to show details for all processes when it is not running as administrator:

+1. In Registry Editor, navigate to:
+   HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\KProcessHacker2
+2. Under this key, create a key named Parameters if it does not exist.
+3. Create a DWORD value named SecurityLevel and set it to 0.
+4. Restart the KProcessHacker2 service (sc stop KProcessHacker2,
+   sc start KProcessHacker2).